-Flexible working gives employees the chance to fit other commitments and activities around work and improve their work-life balance without jeopardising their work position.
-Increasingly, employers recognise the benefits to their business of allowing employees to work flexibly.
-This includes improved productivity, a lower absence rate and a more motivated, less stressed workforce) of enabling employees to feel more in control of their working life.
+Flexible working gives employees the chance to fit other commitments and activities around work and improve their work-life balance.
+Employers recognise that there are benefits to their business of allowing employees to work flexibly.
+This includes improved productivity, a lower absence rate and a more motivated, less stressed workforce.

 You can combine any of these working patterns to come up with something to suit your circumstances.

 To be eligible to make a statutory flexible working request, you must at the date of your request:

-If you have the statutory right to apply, then there is a process you must follow.
+If you have the right to apply, then there is a process that you must follow.

-In order for a flexible working application to be valid, it must contain certain information.
-It must:
+In order for a flexible working application to be valid, it must:

-You should allow plenty of time between the date of the application and the date you expect the flexible working arrangement to start.
-This is to allow your employer time to look at your application and assess whether or not they can accommodate it.
+You should allow plenty of time between the date of the application and the date you want the flexible working arrangement to start.
+This will allow your employer time to look at your application and assess whether or not they can accommodate it.

-You should be aware that if your flexible working request is accepted, this may lead to a permanent change to your contractual terms and conditions.
-If you are concerned about this, you could, perhaps, either suggest that you work flexibly over a trial period or ask your employer to agree that the arrangement will be temporary.
+If your flexible working request is accepted, this is likely to result in a permanent change to your contractual terms and conditions.
+If you are concerned about this, you could either suggest that you work flexibly over a trial period or ask your employer to agree that the arrangement will be temporary.

 Your employer should arrange the meeting at an appropriate time and place that is convenient for all.

-The companion can address the meeting and confer with you during it, but may not answer questions on your behalf.
+Your companion can speak at the meeting and confer with you during it, but can't answer questions on your behalf.

 If you are unable to attend the meeting, you should contact your employer as soon as possible to explain your absence and allow your employer to rearrange it.

-If you fail to attend the meeting more than once without a reasonable explanation, your employer can treat your application as withdrawn, which will mean that you will not be able to make a further application for 12 months.
+If you fail to attend the meeting more than once without a reasonable explanation, your employer can treat your application as withdrawn.
+This will mean that you won't be able to make a further application for 12 months.

 Your employer must notify you of their decision within 14 days of the meeting to discuss your flexible working request.